Q&A: JAY DINSHAH’S GIFT

-As the blood suffers this saccharine flood, molecules of sugars can stick to structural proteins in the blood vessel walls, a process called glycosylation.
+As the blood suffers this sugary flood, molecules of glucose can stick to structural proteins in the blood vessel walls, a process called glycosylation.
 In this way, proteins whose flexibility is essential, namely the collagen and elastin that compose the lining of our arteries and capillaries, become “sticky,” oxidized and ultimately stiffened and damaged.
 Over the years, such glycosylation makes our vital vessels more prone to micro-cracking through daily movement, high blood pressure, etc., inviting deposition of atherosclerotic plaque.
 Sugar-eaters age themselves from the inside.

 High sugar levels may also induce high levels of insulin, which can then elevate levels of inflammatory prostaglandins in blood vessel walls.
 These pro-inflammatory substances can, in turn, accelerate the accumulation of atherosclerotic plaque.
 We would be wise to return sugar to its original role – as a subtle flavoring, rather than as a party food for mass consumption.

 Assure adequate reserves of antioxidant vitamins and minerals in the bloodstream